-New data collection and analyses are needed to fill notable knowledge gaps.
-While aboveground biomass stocks in particular have received – and continue to receive – by far the most research attention (Table S3, NISAR, 2018; Quegan et al., 2019; Dubayah et al., 2020; Anderson-Teixeira et al., 2021), production of an accurate global map of forest C stocks remains an ongoing challenge (Araza et al., 2023).
-Other pools and variables remain poorly quantified and highly uncertain for many parts of the world (Table S3, Tifafi et al., 2018; Anderson-Teixeira et al., 2021), introducing substantive uncertainties into global forest C budgets (Pan et al., 2011; Harris et al., 2021).
-Furthermore, data distribution is very uneven across forest types and geographical regions (Figs. 2-3).
-For instance, data on C cycling of tropical forests – particularly in Africa – remains relatively sparse, in large part due to substantial barriers to data collection and distribution (de Lima et al., 2022).
-More generally, belowground C measurements remain sparse globally.
+While further database work could vastly improve EFDB’s coverage of forest C data, new data collection and analyses will be essential to providing accurate global data on forest C stocks and changes therein.
+Even for for aboveground biomass stocks, which have received by far the most research attention (Table S3, NISAR, 2018; Quegan et al., 2019; Dubayah et al., 2020; Anderson-Teixeira et al., 2021), production of an accurate global map of forest C stocks remains an ongoing challenge (Araza et al., 2023).
+Other variables – particularly those characterizing belowground C pools – remain poorly quantified and highly uncertain for many parts of the world (Table S3, Tifafi et al., 2018; Anderson-Teixeira et al., 2021), introducing substantive uncertainties into global forest C budgets (Pan et al., 2011; Harris et al., 2021).
+Furthermore, data distribution is very uneven across forest types and geographical regions (Figs. 2-4); for instance, data on C cycling of tropical forests – particularly in Africa – remains relatively sparse, in large part due to substantial barriers to data collection and distribution (de Lima et al., 2022).
 Significant investment in research and researchers focused on ground-based measurement of forest C in such regions will be important to filling knowledge gaps in forest C cycling (de Lima et al., 2022; Labrière et al., 2023; Araza et al., 2023).

 Several EFDB-relevant variables have not been calculated and presented as frequently as would be possible given existing forest census data and minimal extra research effort.
 For example, aboveground woody mortality and aboveground biomass increment can be calculated from the same census data as aboveground woody productivity, yet the latter has received far more research attention (Table S3, Anderson-Teixeira et al., 2021).
 Similarly, live coarse root biomass, total biomass, and changes therein could in theory be estimated in parallel with aboveground biomass, with the greatest barrier being that allometric models for estimating root biomass are not as reliable or easily available as are those for aboveground biomass (Chave et al., 2014; Réjou-Méchain et al., 2017; Gonzalez-Akre et al., 2022).
 However, while equations for estimating root (and thereby total) biomass require improvement, they do exist for many forest types (Mokany et al., 2006; e.g., Brassard et al., 2011; Chojnacky et al., 2014; Waring & Powers, 2017).
-We recommend that, when possible, researchers calculate and report all EFDB-relevant variables.
+We recommend that, when possible and relevant to their own study, researchers calculate and report all EFDB-relevant variables – a goal that could be facilitated by development of relevant analytical tools (sensu Chave et al., 2014; Réjou-Méchain et al., 2017; Gonzalez-Akre et al., 2022) and encouraged by scientific journals.